UniversalDependencies/docs/_axm/pos/SYM.md

 Mathematical operators form another group of symbols.

-Some special charachters used in Middle Armenian texts for articulation, stenography or proofreading, as well as characters used as bullets in itemized lists _(•, ‣)_ are not symbols, they are punctuation.
+Some special charachters used in Middle Armenian texts for articulation, stenography or proofreading (e.g. _՟, ~, U, |, ∞_), as well as characters used as bullets in itemized lists _(•, ‣)_ are not symbols, they are punctuation.

 ### Examples

 - _☉, ☽, ☿, ♃_
 - _+, −, ×, ÷, =_
-- —, ,
-- _john.doe@universal.org, http://universaldependencies.org/, 1-800-COMPANY_

 <!-- Interlanguage links updated St 12. listopadu 2025, 09:19:56 CET -->